elisa-laviolette/archeosync/README.md

 #### Field Project Import Features
 - **Data.gpkg Processing**: Automatically processes data.gpkg files from field projects
-- **Layer Merging**: Merges Objects and Features layers from multiple projects
+- **Layer Merging**: Merges Objects, Features, and Small Finds layers from multiple projects
-- **Layer Creation**: Creates new "New Objects" and "New Features" layers in the project
+- **Layer Creation**: Creates new "New Objects", "New Features", and "New Small Finds" layers in the project
 - **Feature Collection**: Collects all features from completed field recordings
 - **Automatic Archiving**: Moves imported field projects to the configured archive folder after successful import
 - **Validation**: Validates project structure and data integrity